AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

     ```

 0. Compile the project for **Thingy:91** using `west build -b thingy91_nrf9160ns` in the demo directory.
+0. Program the board using an external programmer

 ## Step 4: Configuring the Client